2018–2019 United States federal government shutdown: 115th Congress

 Congress adjourned on December 22 for the Christmas and holiday season, with many predicting that the shutdown would not be resolved until the start of the 116th Congress.
-The Senate reconvened on December 27 for four minutes, with Republican Senator Pat Roberts (R-KS) presiding over the session.
-The House briefly reconvened as well, with Republican Majority Whip Steve Scalise (R-LA) saying that members should not expect any further votes for the rest of 2018.
+The Senate reconvened on December 27 for four minutes, with Senator Pat Roberts (R-KS) presiding over the session.
+The House briefly reconvened as well, with Majority Whip Steve Scalise (R-LA) saying that members should not expect any further votes for the rest of 2018.
 Representative Jim McGovern (D-MA) went to the House floor to try to force consideration of a short-term funding bill to end the shutdown that the Senate had already passed, but the Republican Speaker-pro-tem refused to let him speak.

 Congress then adjourned again until December 31, 2018, for a pro forma session.
-On January 2, 2019, the last full day of the 115th United States Congress, there was a pro forma session scheduled to last several minutes.
+On January 2, 2019, the last full day of the 115th Congress, there was a pro forma session scheduled to last several minutes.